MathewHDYT/Unity-Pool-Manager/README.md

   	- [Reuse Object method](#reuse-object-method)

 ## Introduction
-A lot of games need to instantiate and destroy obstacles or enemies and this small and easily integrated Pool Manager can help you seperate prefabs into pools of a given size to make sure that there are never more instances of that object then you actually need.
+A lot of games need to instantiate and destroy prefabs at runtime and this small and easily integrated Pool Manager can help you create pools of isntances from prefabs of a given size to make sure that there are never more instances of that object then you actually need in the scene.

 **Unity Pool Manager implements the following methods consisting of a way to:**
 - Create a pool with a given size (see [Create Pool method](#create-pool-method))